thecml/dpsgd-optimizer/README.md

 # dpsgd-optimizer
-Keras/TF implementation of the  differentially  private SGD algorithm.
+Tensorflow implementation of the  differentially  private SGD algorithm.